Applying management frameworks from a hundred years ago to organizations that need to compete in the digital age is

 Form Cross-Functional Agile Teams That Directly Deliver Value

 At the heart of this structure are the Agile Teams who build the system, the basic building block of all things agile.
-They constitute the majority of personnel on ARTs and their structure is well defined: each is a cross-functional group of 5-11 individuals who can define, build, test, and deliver an increment of value in a short time box.
+They constitute the majority of personnel on ARTs and their structure is well defined: each is a cross-functional group of 5-11 individuals who can define, build, test, and deploy an increment of value in a short time box.
 Like the ART, Agile teams are customer-focused, cross-functional, and have all the skills needed to deliver beginning-to-end value to the customer.
 (Figure 6)

 To limit cognitive load, Agile Teams are organized around one of four types of value: stream-aligned, complicated subsystem, platform, and enabling teams (Figure 7).

 Most ART teams are stream-aligned, empowered, and capable of delivering value to their customers with a minimum of handoffs, delays, and dependencies with other teams.
 Other teams support stream-aligned teams in their mission.

 Reorganizing around Value

 This principle highlights three specific organizational patterns—Value Streams, ARTs, and Agile Teams—that SAFe enterprises use to build the second operating system.
 This network is far more adaptable and can respond more quickly to market changes than the hierarchical system.
 People and teams can flex naturally to the demands of the incoming work without disturbing any of the reporting or other relationships present in the hierarchical system.
 And yet, even in a sea of constant change, the standardization these patterns provide adds structure, focus, and stability for the people who do this important work.